squid-cache/squid-cache.github.io/ConfigExamples/Intercept/Ipfw.rst

 }}}

 From there on out, just set your browsers up normally with no proxy server, and you should see the cache fill up and your browsing speed up.

+== Troubleshooting ==

+=== On MacOS X 10.6 traffic does not show up in Squid ===

+''by Jeffrey j Donovan''

+You need to edit:
+{{{
+sysctl -w net.inet.ip.scopedroute=0
+}}}
+Previous MacOS X set this to 0 by default.
+On MacOS X 10.6 it now defaults to 1.
+Disable this and Squid gets the traffic.

 ----
 CategoryConfigExample